openshift-labs/learn-katacoda/introduction/using-metrics/3create-hpa.md

 up.

 In OpenShift versions prior to 3.6, there was only CPU metrics support.
-Starting with {rhocp} version 3.6,  there are two metrics supported by the `horizontal pod autoscaler`:
+Starting with OpenShift version 3.6,  there are two metrics supported by the `horizontal pod autoscaler`:

 * CPU requested